 \section{Wilson loop and the quantum geometric tensor}

 The Berry curvature is a quantity that captures the topological properties of isolated bands.
 Recently, attention has also turned to a closely related quantity called the quantum geometric tensor (QGT).
+In this section, we briefly introduce the definition the QGT.
 For an isolated band $\ket{\psi(\boldk)}$, the QGT is defined by

-where $P(\boldk) = \ket{\psi(\boldk)} \bra{\psi(\boldk)}$, $g_{ij}(\boldk)$ is a real symmetric matrix called the Fubini-Study metric (FSM) \cite{Fubini:1904vd,yu2024quantumgeometryquantummaterials}, and $f_{ij}(\boldk)$ is a real antisymmetric matrix, where $\Omega(\boldk) = -f_{xy}(\boldk)$ is the Berry curvature.
+where $P(\boldk) = \ket{\psi(\boldk)} \bra{\psi(\boldk)}$, $g_{ij}(\boldk)$ is a real symmetric matrix called the Fubini-Study metric (FSM) \cite{Fubini1904, Study1905, yu2024quantumgeometryquantummaterials}, and $f_{ij}(\boldk)$ is a real antisymmetric matrix, where $\Omega(\boldk) = -f_{xy}(\boldk)$ is the Berry curvature.
 In the following, we derive useful formulas for $g_{ij}(\boldk)$ and $\Omega(\boldk)$.

 We define the overlap function $w(\boldk_1, \boldk_2) = \braket{\psi(\boldk_1)|\psi(\boldk_2)}$.
 Taking $\boldk_1 = \boldk - \delta\boldk/2$ and $\boldk_2 = \boldk + \delta\boldk/2$ the overlap function can be expanded to second order in $\delta\boldk$ as follows: